trippdavis/Pokedex-Day2/README.md

 ## Phase 2B: Write a `Toy` Model, `PokemonToys` Collection

-Now that we're sending down nested JSON from Rails, lets unbox the nested toy data and populate a `PokemonToys` collection.
-Store this collection in a new property on the `Pokemon` model called `_toys` and write an instance method `toys` that returns this collection.
+We're ready to write our `Toy` model and `PokemonToys` collection in `pokedex-0.js`.
+At this point, they simply extend their respective Backbone classes.

+On the server side a Pokemon model has a `has_many` toys association.
+Backbone does not have a built in mechanism for representing associations, so we'll wire up our own.
+Write a `toys` method on `Pokemon` that memoizes a `PokemonToys` collection.
+Javascript doesn't have an `||=` operator so we'll need to check: if `this._toys` is undefined, set `this._toys` equal to a new instance of `PokemonToys`.
+Finally return `this._toys`.

+Now `Pokemon` have a `toys` association.
+You might be wondering: how this association collection is populated?

+The Backbone `parse` method gives us the opportunity to massage an incoming JSON object into the attributes our Backbone model will have.
+It also happens to be a great place to intercept any nested data and use that data to populate associated collections.

+Write a `parse(payload)` method on `Pokemon`. `payload` here is the raw JSON object.
+The `parse` method will be called by backbone when parsing a single model, or a collection of models returned from the server during a fetch. **Remember** we're including `toys` in the `show` action, but _not_ the `index` action.
+Our `parse` method needs to handle either case.
+If `payload` has a `toys` property, use the array of `toys` to populate the `PokemonToys` collection returned by the `toys()` method using [`set`][collection-set].

-The json object we return from `parse` will be used to populate the attributes of a `Pokemon` so lets clean up the raw json response by deleting the toys property from the incoming json response before returning it.
+Finally, we must return a JSON object from `parse`.
+This object will be used to set the attributes of the `Pokemon`.
+We prefer using our shiny new `toys()` association over a raw array of toy JSON objects, so lets be sure to delete the toys property from the `payload` before returning the `payload`.

 If you're still a bit fuzzy on how parse works review [the reading][parse-reading].

 ## Phase 2C: Displaying Toys in Pokemon Detail View